Student Life - Housing

 - Will I have my own bathroom?
 Probably not.
 Apartments and houses in Europe tend to be much smaller than in the U.S., so be prepared to share a bathroom with your host.
 You will be able to take a daily shower, respecting time constraints and the schedule of the rest of the household.
 Europeans typically make efforts to conserve water, so showers should not be longer than ten minutes.

 - How far from the city will my host live?
 Most homestays are an average of a 25-minute walk from classes.
-If you live farther out you will receive free bus passes each month.
+If you live farther out you will receive some compensation from IAU for bus transportation.
 Europeans are accustomed to walking long distances on a daily basis, so bring comfortable shoes.

 - Will my homestay have wifi?
 Yes, although sometimes the connection may not be as strong in your bedroom as in the rest of the house.